unitedstates/congress/README.md

 Contributing
 ------------

 Pull requests with patches are awesome.
-Including unit tests is strongly encouraged ([example](https://github.com/unitedstates/congress/blob/master/test/test_bill_actions.py)).
+Including unit tests is strongly encouraged ([example tests](https://github.com/unitedstates/congress/blob/master/test/test_bill_actions.py)).

 The best way to file a bug is to [open a ticket](https://github.com/unitedstates/congress/issues).